 In order to properly use a failover group, you need to have a second instance of your application running somewhere.

-The simplest way to do this is to clone the demo application.
-To do this:
+The simplest way to do this is to clone the demo application - follow these instructions to do so.

 - Navigate back to the Failover Groups page

 - Click on the edit icon the the right of your only failover group